tombh/streaming/JOURNAL.md

 ## 2025

 📅 **July 18th**
+Afternoon: Saw last night that the animated cursor code idles at 60% 😬.
+Saw better see if I can fix that first.
+Then get on with the tests.
+Evening: Got that performance improvement done, by hashing the cursor render and stopping rendering once the final render stops changing.
+Then started working on the shaders tests from yesterday, so tricky getting everything working, it always feels like being blind writing e2e tests.
+Anyway got the shader test working locally at least, but at the cost breaking some other tests.
+Now the minimap for example sometimes fails because its tokio task doesn't always spawn in time.
+I just don't know why this is.

+📅 **July 18th**
 Afternoon: I made some screen captures of the animated cursor offline.
 Let's see if I can get them tidied up and onto the website.
 Evening: Got all the screenshots done, updated the website (not published yet), wrote a little blog post and updated the docs.
 So we're ready to publish.
 Just want to finish some shader tests first.
 Made a start on that but fore some reason the TTY pixels aren't uploaded in the test environment.
 I'm too tired and hungry to look more into right now.